-The idea of “screening” in stock market investing is well-known, and has assisted many a diligent investor in finding a selection of equities that meet their strategic criteria and offer best chances for success.
+The idea of “screening” in stock market investing is well-known, and has assisted many diligent investors in finding a selection of equities that meet their strategic criteria and offer the best chances for success.

 For example, the investors might command the equity-screening algorithm to limit the search to all public companies with a price-earnings ratio under 10, a debt-to-equity ratio of less than 1, but five years of rising profits.

 The search results are usually followed by more qualitative, deeper scrutiny.
-But the initial work has been accomplished by the screening process.
+But the initial work has been accomplished through the screening process.

 Applying this tactic to US real estate investing, screening metropolitan regions by certain criteria expedites city selection, allowing the investor to hone in on the hunt for profitable real estate investment opportunities.

-Here at StarPoint, our major screening criteria for cities which offer the best real estate investment opportunities include:
+Here at StarPoint, our major screening criteria for cities that offer the best real estate investment opportunities include: